dang-gun/Arduino_StepperAsync5/README.md

 void setStep(int number_of_steps)|Commands the motor to turn by a set number of steps.<br />A function that corresponds to 'stop()' in the 'Stepper' library, but does not rotate directly.<br />'moveStep()' must be called to rotate.<br />@param number_of_steps the number of steps to turn the motor.
 Positive integer to turn one direction, negative integer to turn the other. void moveStep()|Rotate by the set number of steps.<br />You must call this method inside 'loop()'. void version()|Print the baseline version of this library.<br />Libraries are separated according to the standard version, so this library is fixed to '5'.
+MoveOnIs|Whether the motor is running now or not<br />moving=true, if not moving=false

 ## Update history